 “OK.
 Upstairs then.”

-Later, outside the Palace of Culture, we gazed at the yellow Ferris wheel.
-He timidly asked me to take a photo of him standing next to it.
-A few yards from us, near the trees, I saw a fox.
-It looked at us, then went its way.
-I could hear it breathe.
+Later, outside the Palace of Culture, we gaze at the yellow Ferris wheel.
+Timidly, he asks me to take a photo of him standing next to it.
+A few yards from us, near the trees, I see a fox.
+It looks at us, then goes on its way.
+I can hear it breathe.

-We drove past the ‘Pripyat 1970’ road sign in silence.
-After the chemical shower I felt much better.
+We drive past the ‘Pripyat 1970’ road sign in silence.
+After the chemical shower I feel much better.